-A crown is essentially a cap that is designed in the shape of your tooth to cover it up and restore its appearance.
+A dental crown is a cap that is designed in the shape of your tooth to cover it up and restore its appearance.
 They are designed to fully enclose the tooth from your gums to make sure that no further decay occurs.
-At Nevada Dentistry and Braces in Las Vegas, NV, our dental professionals may suggest a crown to fix the following dental issues:
+At Nevada Dentistry and Braces in Las Vegas, NV, our dental professionals may suggest a dental crown to fix the following dental issues:

 - It can be used to help protect a tooth that is broken.
 Crowns can easily hold together a cracked tooth and keep it from decaying or breaking any further.